zhoubolei/introRL/README.md

 This short RL course introduces the basic concepts of reinforcement learning in a nutshell.
 Slides are made in English and lectures are given by [Bolei](http://bzhou.ie.cuhk.edu.hk/) in Chinese.
 The course is for personal entertainment only.

 ## Course Schedule
 The short course is scheduled as follows.
-Lectures 1-7 will be the foundation, the others will be the advanced topics, which are optional.
+There are 10 lectures in total, where the first last is premiered on 16 March 2020 and the last lecture is finished on 25 May 2020.
+Thanks for watching and may ReinForce Be with You.

 |            	| Topic                                      	| Resources 	|
 |------------	|--------------------------------------------	|-----------	|